aedoardo1990/2nd_Project/README.md

 My wife for her great interest and passion for my work.

-My father for the passion he gave me to watch F1 since I was a child.
+My father for the passion he instilled in me to watch F1 since I was a child.

 Kay of Code Institute and the Slack Community.